+Array Technologies, Inc.

-wri .
-Co ding Policy (the "Policy") of tten clearance in accordanc esignated "Covered Senior Person" as defined in the Insider Array Technologies, Inc. (the "Company"), request prior se with the terms of the Policy to trade in securities of the siness days prior to the proposed trade and provide the
+I,, a designated "Covered Senior Person" as defined in the Insider Trading Policy (the "Policy") of Array Technologies, Inc. (the "Company"), request prior written clearance in accordance with the terms of the Policy to trade in securities of the Company no later than two business days prior to the proposed trade and provide the following information:

-1 Details of securities
+Details of Securities:

 Nature of proposed trading:

 Number of securities:

 Class of securities:

-Name of registered holder:

-ils of the circumstances which you wish to be considered as tional documents if necessary).

 I confirm that:

-• I have read and understood the Policy and the proposed trading does not breach the Policy or any legal obligations referred to in it, and I hereby affirm that I am not in possession of any material non-public information ("MNPI") in relation to the Company, as defined in the Policy, and am undertaking the proposed trade in good faith.
+• I have read and understood the Policy and the proposed trading does not breach the Policy or any legal obligations referred to in it, and I hereby affirm that I am not in possession any material non-public information ("MNPI") in relation to the Company, as defined in the Policy, and am undertaking the proposed trade in good faith.

-- I acknowledge that in accordance with the Policy, I cannot trade in the Company's securities until clearance is given and I understand that any clearance given will be valid only for the period stated in the clearance. - I understand that approval under the Policy (if given) will not be an endorsement of the above dealing and that I remain individually responsible for complying with any applicable laws and the Policy.
+• I acknowledge that in accordance with the Policy, I cannot trade in the Company's securiti until clearance is given and I understand that any clearance given will be valid only for the period stated in the clearance.

+I understand that approval under the Policy (if given) will not be an endorsement of the above dealing and that I remain responsible for complying with applicable laws and the Policy.

 Signed:

+Name:

-Ν lame: Date:
+Date:

 Legal Department Use - Clearance to be completed by Chief Legal Officer

-Clearance given by: Tyson K. Hottinger, Chief Legal Officer and Chief Legal Officer
+Clearance given by: Tyson K. Hottinger, Chief Legal Officer

-Signature

-Date
+Signature Date

 Clearance valid for:

-5 business days from the date of clearance (default period)business days from the date of clearance
+□ 5 business days from the date of clearance (default period)

+□ business days from the date of clearance (default period)